ConnectBox/wifi-test-framework/reports/antenna.md

 ## Experiment 1: 8 Clients

 Even with this low client count, the device with the internal antenna is unable to provide data at full speed to the clients.
 Noting the near-full throughput test result with 12 clients, this suggests that the internal antenna is at best able to provide 66% (8/12) of the throughput of the external antenna.
-The number may be lower, but there was no testing done below 8 clients.
+The number may be lower as there was no testing done below 8 clients.

 ### Pilot 1 (external antenna)